pivotal/docs-platform-automation/docs/how-to-guides/install-opsman.md

 ```

 Now that the env file we need is in our git remote,
-we need to add a resource to tell Concourse how to get it as `env`.
+we need to add a resource to tell Concourse how to get it as `config`.

 Since this is (probably) a private repo,
 we'll need to create a deploy key Concourse can use to access it.